 - Serves as a general advisor for all graduate students

-- Approves the transfer of credits, composition of master’s examination and preliminary examination committees, program of study forms, all doctoral milestones, stepping-out forms, exam warrants, graduation applications
+- Approves the transfer of credits, composition of master’s examination and preliminary examination committees, second language certification, program of study forms, all doctoral milestones, stepping-out forms, exam warrants, graduation applications

 - Assists with graduate student requests for exceptions to Graduate School requirements